pulp-platform/redmule/README.md

              (uint8_t) Float16);
 ```
 The `sw/hal_redmule.h` also contains other useful APIs for programming RedMulE, such as the `hwpe_soft_clear()` to provide a soft reset to all the internal accelerator state and configuration registers, or the `hwpe_trigger_job()` to trigger the accelerator operation after it is configured.
-The `sw/redmule.c` provides an example of code for programming RedMulE through its memory-mapped interface.

 ### Tensor co-processor with ISA extension
 The offloading mechanism through the dedicated ISA tensor extension requires the same information as in the memory-mapped case, meaning the pointers to the tensors, their dimensions, the encoding format, and the operation selection.
 All these pieces of information must be encapsulated into two dedicated ISA instructions: a `mcnfig` instruction and a `marith` instruction.